Disconnected Agreement in Networks Prone to Link Failures: Fast Agreement

-\begin{theorem} For any natural number $\lambda$ and an algorithm $\cA$ solving Consensus in networks prone to link failures there exists a network $G$ that has stretch $\lambda$ and such that each execution of $\cA$ on $G$ takes at least $\lambda$ rounds. \end{theorem}
+\begin{theorem} For any natural number $\lambda$ and an algorithm $\cA$ solving disconnected agreement in networks prone to link failures, there exists a network $G$ that has stretch $\lambda$ and such that each execution of $\cA$ on $G$ takes at least $\lambda$ rounds. \end{theorem}

 \begin{proof} Let us take a network $G$ with $n\ge 2\lambda$ nodes and with diameter~$\lambda$ such that some execution of algorithm~$\cA$ on~$G$ takes at least $\lambda$ rounds with no link failures.
 Such a connected network exists by Lemma~\ref{lem:graph-diameter-no-failures}.
 The stretch of a connected network equals its diameter. \end{proof}